opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 Now that the integration setup is complete and ready to use, there is just one more step for you the administrator: you need to activate the *File storages* module and specify for which projects you would like to enable your new Nextcloud integration.

 To activate the module, go to the *Project settings* in the desired project and access the Modules menu entry in the side menu.
 There, activate the "File storages" module.
-Once this is done, a new menu entry called "File storages" appears at the bottom, where you can select your new Nextcloud integration.
+Once this is done, a new menu entry called "File storages" appears at the bottom of the left menu, where you can select your new Nextcloud integration.

 ![module_activation](Settings_modules.png)